-From the point of view of data validation, Legashev et al. described an approach for monitoring, certification, and validation of the operation of autonomous robots~\cite{legashev201monitoring}.
-The authors' aim was to define a generic framework from a legislative approach, relying on periodic telemetry data obtained from autonomous robots and, in particular, autonomous vehicles.
-The framework focuses on validating the robot's operation but not the data itself.
-The only method available to validate the data itself in this work is through statistical analysis and detection of statistical abnormalities.
-Data integrity was also the objective of Yousef's \textit{et al} study on cyber-physical threats on robotic platforms~\cite{yousef2018analyzing}.
+There have been a few studies on data validation for autonomous robots.
+Legashev et al.~\cite{legashev201monitoring} define a generic framework from a legislative point of view, for monitoring, certification, and validation of the operation of autonomous robots, using periodic telemetry data obtained from autonomous vehicles.
+The framework developed by Legashev et al. validates a robot's operation but not the data itself.
+Validation of the data in this work can only be done through statistical analysis and detection of statistical abnormalities.
+Data integrity was the subject of one study by Yousef's et al.~\cite{yousef2018analyzing} on cyber-physical threats to robotic platforms.

-In general, we see a research gap in terms of addressing the physical dimension in robotic operation from a security and safety point of view.
-This becomes even more evident when analyzing the most widely used robotic frameworks.
-Among them, the Robot Operating System (ROS) has become a standard across both industry and academia.
-Multiple researchers have studied the security flaws of ROS~\cite{demarinis2019scanning}, and proposed different approaches to address these issues~\cite{amini2018cryptoros}.
-Moreover, many of these are being mitigated in the newest version, ROS2~\cite{kim2018security}.
-However, these efforts are again directed at securing ROS as a distributed and networked system, and not from the point of view of a robotic framework meant for robots to interact with their environment.
-While it is highly important to provide security from the data flow point of view, we direct our efforts in this paper towards the gap in securing and validating the way robots are controlled and interact with their environment.
+In general, we see a research gap in terms of addressing the physical dimension of security issues in robotic operation.
+This becomes even more evident when considering widely used robotic frameworks, such as Robot Operating System (ROS), which has become a standard across both industry and academia.
+Multiple researchers have studied the security flaws of ROS~\cite{demarinis2019scanning}, and proposed approaches to address these issues~\cite{amini2018cryptoros}.
+Many of these are also being mitigated in the newest version, ROS~2~\cite{kim2018security}.
+However, these efforts are again mostly directed at securing ROS as a distributed and networked system, not at securing robots' interactions with their environment.
+While it is highly important to provide security for data flow, it is also important to close the gap in securing and validating the way robots receive instructions and interact with their environment.